Fall 2019 evening classes for A.A. degree-seeking students balancing work, family and life

 Going to college while working a full-time job can be challenging.
 Juggling numerous responsibilities can make finding time for school during the day nearly impossible.

 Starting fall semester 2019, Inver Hills Community College is making things a bit easier by expanding course offerings in the evenings.
-Students will find a wide variety of evening classes to complete to their Associate of Arts (A.A.) requirements.
+Students will find a wide variety of evening classes to complete their Associate of Arts (A.A.) requirements.
 Classes offered range from Art to Biology to Public Speaking to Psychology to English to Chemistry and a whole lot more.

 The Minnesota Transfer Curriculum requires students to fulfill different goal areas.
 All these goals can be met through evening classes starting this fall.
 The courses also transfer to other Minnesota State colleges and universities, and often to the University of Minnesota and private institutions.